Terens Puhiri

-Terens Owang Priska Puhiri (born 13 October 1996) is an Indonesian professional footballer who plays as a winger for Championship club PSS Sleman.
-Sometimes referred to as the next Boaz Solossa, he attained minor stardom after footage of him sprinting in a football game went viral, hailed by several news outlets as a candidate for the fastest football player in the world.
+Terens Owang Priska Puhiri (born 13 October 1996) is an Indonesian professional footballer who plays as a winger for Championship club Persis Solo.
+He attained international stardom after footage of him sprinting in a game went viral, being hailed by several news outlets as the fastest football player in the world.

 Club career

 Early career

 Prior to becoming a professional player, Terens started his career at SSB Numbay Star Papua, and succeeded in bringing SSB Numbay Star to the Papua Regionals of the Danone Cup in 2008.
 As a result of this achievement, his team was selected to represent the Papua Region in the Danone Cup National stage, held in Jakarta, but were beaten in the semifinals by the team representing the Central Java region.
 Terens was awarded the best player award and top scorer in the event.
 In 2012, Terens moved to Deportivo Indonesia that plays in the lower league of the Uruguayan football league system.